OSMIHelp/ADA-Guidelines-Employees-Leanpub/manuscript/chapter1.md

 An employer cannot require you to take a medical examination before you are offered a job.
 Following a job offer, an employer can condition the offer on your passing a required medical examination, but only if all entering employees for that job category have to take the examination.
 However, an employer cannot reject you because of information about your disability revealed by the medical examination, unless the reasons for rejection are job-related and necessary for the conduct of the employer's business.
 The employer cannot refuse to hire you because of your disability if you can perform the essential functions of the job with an accommodation.

 Once you have been hired and started work, your employer cannot require that you take a medical examination or ask questions about your disability unless they are related to your job and necessary for the conduct of your employer's business.
-Your employer may conduct voluntary medical examinations that are part of an employee health program, and may provide medical information required by State workers' compensation laws to the agencies that administer such laws.
+Your employer may conduct voluntary medical examinations that are part of an employee health program and may provide medical information required by State workers' compensation laws to the agencies that administer such laws.

-The results of all medical examinations must be kept confidential, and maintained in separate medical files.
+The results of all medical examinations must be kept confidential and maintained in separate medical files.

 ## Do Individuals Who Use Drugs Illegally Have Rights Under the ADA?

 Anyone who is currently using drugs illegally is not protected by the ADA and may be denied employment or fired on the basis of such use.
 The ADA does not prevent employers from testing applicants or employees for current illegal drug use.

-## What Do I Do If I Think That I'm Being Discriminated Against?
+## What Do I Do if I Think That I'm Being Discriminated Against?

 If you think you have been discriminated against in employment on the basis of disability after July 26, 1992, you should contact the U.S. Equal Employment Opportunity Commission.
 A charge of discrimination generally must be filed within 180 days of the alleged discrimination.
 You may have up to 300 days to file a charge if there is a State or local law that provides relief for discrimination on the basis of disability.
 However, to protect your rights, it is best to contact EEOC promptly if discrimination is suspected.